Spanish | Spanish Education

-We strongly encourage students to study abroad, and work with each student to find the program that will make this possible
+- We strongly encourage students to study abroad, and work with each student to find the program that will make this possible.

-Mercyhurst’s diverse international student body and faculty ensure that Spanish students can practice the language in real-world settings without leaving campus
+- Mercyhurst’s diverse international student body and faculty ensure that Spanish students can practice the language in real-world settings without leaving campus.

-The Bachelor of Arts in Spanish pairs well with many other degree programs for a double major
+- The Bachelor of Arts in Spanish pairs well with many other degree programs for a double major.

-Studying a foreign language is excellent preparation for careers in many different fields, such as business, education, human services, government or international relations, as well as graduate school
+- Studying a foreign language is excellent preparation for careers in many different fields, such as business, education, human services, government or international relations, as well as graduate school.

-Students may pursue a minor in this area by taking eight courses, a minimum of four in Arabic language, and the rest in related coursework in religious studies, political science, history, archaeology, etc., and must maintain a 2.5 in the minor.
+Students may pursue a minor in this area by taking seven courses, a minimum of four in Arabic language, and the rest in related coursework in religious studies, political science, history, archaeology, etc., and must maintain a 2.5 in the minor.

-Mercyhurst students who are interested in pursuing a minor in language, may choose to minor in Chinese, French or Spanish.
+Mercyhurst students who are interested in pursuing a minor in language may choose to minor in Chinese, French, or Spanish.
 These minor programs offered through Mercyhurst University's World Languages and Cultures Department offer students courses in language, literature and culture in the student's respective field of study.
 In addition, Mercyhurst students will have the opportunity to delve into the history of the culture they choose to study.

-Mercyhurst students who are interested in pursuing a minor in language, may choose to minor in Russian studies.
+Mercyhurst students who are interested in pursuing a minor in language may choose to minor in Russian Studies.
 This minor program offered through Mercyhurst University's World Languages and Cultures Department offers students courses in Russian language, literature and culture.
 In addition, Mercyhurst students will have the opportunity to delve into Russian history.

-Students minoring in Russian studies must take eight core courses and two upper level Russian language courses.
+Students minoring in Russian Studies must take eight core courses and two upper level Russian language courses.
 Students must maintain a 2.5 GPA in the minor.

 Whether you’re planning to work in school districts in the U.S. or travel and work overseas, the ability to effectively teach students the English language will open employment opportunities across the board.
 Students in the Teaching English-Language Learners minor will learn not only the methods for teaching English as an additional language, but also the language acquisition theories, socio-cultural influences, and program development strategies that make for more culturally sensitive and effective instructors (and leaders) of English language education.
 The minor includes six core courses, one elective, and more than 60 hours of practicum experience working with trained education professionals in preK-12 and adult education.

-- Speak and understand Spanish at the Intermediate High level or better as detailed in the ACTFL Proficiency Guidelines
+- Speak and understand Spanish at the Intermediate High level or better as detailed in the ACTFL Proficiency Guidelines.

-- Read and write in Spanish at the Intermediate High level or better as detailed in the ACTFL Proficiency Guidelines
+- Read and write in Spanish at the Intermediate High level or better as detailed in the ACTFL Proficiency Guidelines.

-- Demonstrate cultural proficiency in cultures that use Spanish
+- Demonstrate cultural proficiency in cultures that use Spanish.

-- Discuss in both spoken and written Spanish, literary and visual texts or cultural artifacts of the target culture
+- Discuss in both spoken and written Spanish, literary and visual texts or cultural artifacts of the target culture.

-- Conduct and produce research in Spanish
+- Conduct and produce research in Spanish.

-- Demonstrate understanding of second-language acquisition and the history of foreign-language
+- Demonstrate understanding of second-language acquisition and the history of foreign-language pedagogy (education majors only).

 Early in the spring semester of the sophomore year, the department reviews the student's academic record, their language portfolio, and recommendations from professors to determine academic progress.
 At this time, students are formally invited into the major and are informed in writing of the department's decision.